FAQ: Cold & Flu Symptoms in Adults, and More

 • What is the flu (influenza)?

-The influenza virus, commonly called the flu, is a contagious respiratory infection.
+The influenza, commonly called the flu, is a contagious respiratory infection.
 Unlike the common cold, the flu causes severe illness and life-threatening complications in many people.

 • How does the cold and flu spread?